TeskaLabs/splang-docs/language/type-system.md

 Also if the container type contains generic type, the _container type_ or _structural type_ itself is considered generic.

-# Structural types

-A structural type is a kind of composite type, i.e., a type formed by combining other types.

-## Tuple

-Signature: `(T1, T2, T3, ...)`

-It is equivalent to a [structure type](https://llvm.org/docs/LangRef.html#structure-type) in LLVM IR.

-## Record

-Signature: `(name1: T1, name2: T2, name3: T3, ...)`

-It is is equivalent to a C `struct`.

 # Container types